brendon-tk/Recommender-System/README.md

 In a world of overwhelming content on streaming platforms, this system offers a solution for surfacing relevant, interesting films.
 For businesses, this improves customer satisfaction, time-on-platform, and user retention—translating to higher engagement and monetization.

+Our project is different than in class material because we employ the hybrid recommendation systems, as referenced in the paper.
+We built upon the SVD that we learned in lectures, but were able to produce our recommendations without using user feedback matrices like we learned in class.
 ---

 ##  Features